1. Documentation /

 • Easy integration of popular digital wallets.

-Managing payments – including refunds, disputes, and deposits – all happens from your dashboard, integrated into your site’s WordPress admin screen.
+Managing payments — including refunds, disputes, and deposits — is integrated into your site’s WordPress administrator dashboard, so it all happens from within your site’s admin dashboard.

 Requirements